maddie480/MergeRequestReportGenerator/README.md

 - `GITLAB_NEEDS_REVIEW_LABELS`: a comma-separated list of labels that tag merge request that need reviews
 - `GITLAB_TIMEZONE`: the tz database timezone to use for the last updated date on the reports
 - `GITLAB_POST_URL`: _(for the GitHub action only)_ the URL that should be called with the zipped HTML files

+## Merge request leaderboard

+The `MergeRequestLeaderboardGenerator` class, when run, will compile a leaderboard based on the events that happened during the last month, and post it on Slack.
+Each user gets points as follows:
+- 2 points per comment
+- 1 point per opened merge request
+- 1 point per approval

+The following environment variables / GitHub Actions secrets should be defined:
+- `GITLAB_ACCESS_TOKEN`: a GitLab personal access token with the `read_api` scope, that has access to the targeted repositories
+- `GITLAB_GROUP_ID`: the ID of the group to report on
+- `GITLAB_SLACK_TOKEN`: the bot token that will be used to post the leaderboard
+- `GITLAB_SLACK_CHANNEL`: the channel the leaderboard will be posted to